 MFG acquired all of George Hammond PLC's six forecourts in south east England on 30 June 2021.

 MFG's owners sought to acquire the supermarket chain Morrisons in 2021.
-The Competition and Markets Authority blocked the sale until MFG agreed to sell 87 sites, most of which would go to SGN.
+The Competition and Markets Authority blocked the sale until MFG agreed to sell 87 sites, most of which would go to Shell and SGN.
 The Morrisons partnership could potentially allow for new crossover opportunities.

 MFG operate forecourts at the following signposted service areas: